Egypt: Risk Assessment

 Due to the current political unrest in Egypt, the information on these pages may not reflect current conditions in the country.

 Business Climate Rating

-- Political and financial support from the Gulf monarchies and western countries
+- Political and financial support of the Gulf monarchies and Western countries

 - Poverty (40% of the population) and high unemployment

 Increase of Growth in 2018